kilroy-code/distributed-security/README.md

 ## Stored Keys

-Individuals and teams automatically work across devices because the team's key is stored in the cloud by the application, and made available to everyone.
-However, the key is encrypted in such a way that it can be decrypted by any member (and only the members).
+Individuals and teams automatically work across devices because the individual or team's key is stored in the cloud by the application, and made available to everyone.
+However, the key is encrypted in such a way that it can be [decrypted by any member](https://github.com/kilroy-code/distributed-security/blob/main/docs/implementation.md#3-encrypting-for-members) (and only the members).

 The application must supply (_**TBD**_) an object with two methods: